Drink Unique Czech Beers And Eat Delicious Traditional Food

 The Danish "robot" marketing and event firm

-Vive Les Robots! is the main organizer of Cafe Neu Romance.
+Vive Les Robots! was the main organizer of Cafe Neu Romance.

-The Gallery of the National Technical Library in Prague, Galerie NTK, is co-organizer of Cafe Neu Romance.
+The Gallery of the National Technical Library in Prague, Galerie NTK, was the co-organizer of Cafe Neu Romance.

-The Institute of Intermedia (IIM) at the Czech Technical University, is a special partner of Cafe Neu Romance.
+The Institute of Intermedia (IIM) at the Czech Technical University, was a special partner of Cafe Neu Romance.